SAP-samples/teched2022-DT260/exercises/bonus/README.md

 Users with consumer role can also explore the dashboards shared with them, for example, they can apply individual filters.
 However, they cannot save their changes.

 ## Exercise 5.3 SAP Signavio Process Insights
 SAP Signavio Process Insights is a process analytics solution that helps you rapidly discover areas for improvement and automation within your SAP business processes.
-The solution then provides recommended actions to implement the necessary changes.
+The solution provides recommended actions to implement the necessary changes.

 1. Open SAP Signavio Process Insights demo tenant by clicking **[here](https://bestruncompany.eu11.process-insights.cloud.sap/)**.
 Logon with the credentials as provided by the trainers (User `Demo`)